 Oddly, the star of the show is the Cruciferous Crunch Collection.
 It’s a blend of chopped kale, green and red cabbage, brussels sprouts, and broccoli.
 I love all the texture, and the bitterness of the veggies balance nicely with the sweetness of the sauce.

 In case they discontinue this product down the line, which they’re prone to doing with the things I love, you can totally make a homemade version with the individual components.
+Or swap it for choices like the TJ’s coleslaw mix in my honey garlic chicken noodle bowls or bok choy and peeled ginger in my spicy ginger noodles.

 And I’ll also point out here that you can easily find replacements for all these ingredients beyond the walls of Trader Joe’s.
 Rotisserie chicken, shaved sprouts and cabbage + kale, and any Thai sweet chili sauce are in just about every grocery store.